AddyKhan257/Adnankhan/README.md

 # Adnankhan
-this is my first repo
+this is my first repo.
+author - adnan khan